Buying the right steak can be tricky, especially when the same steak can go by many different names.

 The copious fat in a Ribeye can lead to flare-ups, so keep an eye on your steak and your tongs handy.

-To cook your Ribeye using the reverse sear method, preheat your oven or grill to around 275°F.
+To cook your Ribeye using the reverse sear method, preheat your oven or grill to around 225-275°F.

-Cook your Ribeye in the oven, monitoring it with a meat thermometer, and when it reaches around 90-95°F, throw it into the hot skillet with a knob of butter or over the hottest part of the grill and briefly sear each side for the perfect medium-rare.
+Monitor the internal temp with a meat thermometer, and when it reaches around 90-95°F, throw it into the hot skillet with a knob of butter or over the hottest part of the grill and briefly sear each side for the perfect medium-rare.

 New York Strip